Lonitch/Lonitch.github.io/_posts/2020-05-18-Bravais-lattice-Bloch-theorem.md

 \mathbf{R}=\{\mathbf{R}|\mathbf{R}=n_1\mathbf{a}_1+n_2\mathbf{a}_2+n_3\mathbf{a}_3;n_i\in\mathbb{Z}\}\tag{1}
 $$

 The primitive cell of a Bravais lattice is the basic volume that encloses single point of the lattice.
 We can reproduce the whole lattice by duplicating the primitive cell along the directions of three base vectors without overlapping the cells.
-When an atomic base is used to describe crystal, the real atoms are occupying the positions that are usually off the point in the primitive cell.
+When an atomic base is used to describe crystal, the real atoms are occupying the positions that are usually off the point in the Bravais primitive cell.
 Thus, we need another set of vector, ${\mathbf{r}_i}$, to represent locations of real atoms.
 Because $\mathbf{r}_i$ is defined within the primitive cell $\mathcal{B}$ some people call such vector as "relative coordinates".
 Thus, the coordinate of atom "X" in a crystal lattice, $\mathbf{X}$, is:

 $$
 \mathbf{X}=\mathbf{R}+\mathbf{r}_i\tag{2}